dougeby/IntuneDocs/intune/app-sideload-windows.md

 ### Upload the code-signing certificate

-If your Windows 10 device does not already trust the certificate authority, then after you have signed your appx package and uploaded it to the Intune service, you need to upload the code signing certifcate to the Intune portal:
+If your Windows 10 device does not already trust the certificate authority, then after you have signed your appx package and uploaded it to the Intune service, you need to upload the code signing certificate to the Intune portal:
 1. Click Client Apps
 2. Click Windows Enterprise Certificates
 3. Select 'Select a file' under code-signing certificate